pagkly/Zed/Investopedia4/Confidence Interval Definition.md

 The biggest misconception regarding confidence intervals is that they represent the percentage of data from a given sample that falls between the upper and lower bounds.

 For example, one might erroneously interpret the aforementioned 99% confidence interval of 70-to-78 inches as indicating that 99% of the data in a random sample falls between these numbers.
 This is incorrect, though a separate method of statistical analysis exists to make such a determination.
-Doing so involves identifying the sample's mean and standard deviation and plotting these figures on a [[bell curve]](https://www.investopedia.com/terms/b/bell-curve.asp).
+Doing so involves identifying the sample's mean and [[Standard Deviation|standard deviation]] and plotting these figures on a [[bell curve]](https://www.investopedia.com/terms/b/bell-curve.asp).